The spaces of rational curves on del Pezzo threefolds of degree one: Preliminaries

 \begin{defi} Let $X$ be a smooth projective variety and let $\alpha\in\mathrm{Eff}_{1}(X)_{\bZ}$.
 The set of components of $\Mor(\bP^{1}, X)$ parametrizing curves of class $\alpha$ is denoted by $\Mor(\bP^{1}, X, \alpha)$.
 For an open subset $U\subset X$, $\Mor_{U}(\bP^{1}, X, \alpha)$ denotes the sublocus of $\Mor(\bP^{1}, X, \alpha)$ parametrizing curves which meet $U$. \end{defi}

-Here is one of important connections between Manin's conjecture and properties of moduli spaces of rational curves: \begin{theo}[{\cite[Theorem 4.6]{LT19}}] Let $X$ be a smooth weak Fano variety, i.e., $X$ is projective and $-K_X$ is big and nef.
+Here is an important connection between Manin's conjecture and properties of moduli spaces of rational curves: \begin{theo}[{\cite[Theorem 4.6]{LT19}}] Let $X$ be a smooth weak Fano variety, i.e., $X$ is projective and $-K_X$ is big and nef.
 Let $V$ be the union of the subvarieties $Y$ of $X$ with $a(Y, -K_{X}|_{Y})>a(X, -K_{X})$.
 This is proper closed by Theorem \ref{proper closed}.
 Let $U$ be the complement of $V$.
 Then any component $M$ of $\Mor_{U}(\bP^{1}, X, \alpha)$ is a dominant component, i.e, for the universal family $\pi : \mathcal C \to M$, the evaluation map $s : \mathcal C \to X$ is dominant.
 Hence it satisfies for any $\alpha\in\Nef_{1}(X)_{\bZ}$. \end{theo}

 We also consider the moduli space of stable maps.
 Let $X$ be a smooth projective variety and $\beta$ be an element in $N_{1}(X)_{\bZ}$.
-Let $M_{0, n}(X, \beta)$ be the coarse moduli space of stable maps of genus 0 and class $\beta$ with $n$ marked points.
+Let $\overline{M}_{0, n}(X, \beta)$ be the coarse moduli space of stable maps of genus 0 and class $\beta$ with $n$ marked points.
 (See \cite{BM96} for the definitions and basic properties of this moduli space.)
 For a smooth Fano threefold we let $\Rat(X)$ denote the union of the components of $\overline M_{0, 0}(X)$ that generically parametrize stable maps with irreducible domains.

 One of the main theorems in \cite{BLRT} is Movable Bend and Break Lemma which is a key to a solution of Batyrev's conjecture for smooth Fano threefolds in \cite{BLRT}.
 Here we state Movable Bend and Break lemma for smooth Fano threefolds of Picard rank $1$: